What to Stock Up on for Winter

 3. Pet Food

-If you have a pet at home, make sure you’re thinking about the animal when stocking up for the winter.
+If you have a pet at home, make sure you’re thinking about the particular needs of that pet variety when stocking up for the winter.
 Again, if you can’t get to the store for groceries, you won’t have an opportunity to get out and get pet food.
-So, grab the food that your dog, cat, or another bird or animal regularly eats and enjoys.
+So, grab the food your dog, cat, or another bird or animal regularly eats and enjoys.

 You might even want to stock up on some treats for your pet.
-It doesn’t matter what you get, as long as you’re choosing options that are good for your pet.
+It doesn’t matter what you get if you choose quality options for your pet.
 You wouldn’t want the animal to go hungry in an emergency.

 Please remember, you need water for your pet as well.
-You need one ounce (30ml) of water per pound of your dog each day.
-If your dog weighs ten pounds, you will need ten ounces of water each day.
+You need one ounce (30ml) of water per pound of your dog’s weight each day.
+If your dog weighs ten pounds, you’ll need ten ounces of water each day.

 4. Heavy Blankets/Comforters

 Pack plenty of heavy blankets and comforters in the home.
-While you probably already have a few blankets for the bedrooms, it’s a good idea to have more blankets that are available for use in an emergency.
+While you probably already have a few blankets for the bedrooms, having more blankets available for use in an emergency is a good idea.
 It’s easy to store these blankets in a storage container or bag until you’re ready to use them to keep them from taking up too much space.

-If you end up in a situation where you don’t have heat, it will get cold in your house during the winter months.
-The best way to combat the cold is to stay in a room with the rest of your family while piling up the blankets and layering the clothes.
+If you don’t have heat, your house will get cold during the winter months.
+The best way to combat the cold is to stay in a room with the rest of your family while piling up blankets and layering clothes.
 You sure don’t want any family members to experience frostbite or hypothermia when their body temperature gets too low.

-When selecting the best blankets to use, consider options with thick layers or coverings made of fleece materials because of how warm they can make you feel.
+When selecting the best blankets, consider options with thick layers or coverings made of fleece materials because of how warm they can make you feel.
 You may want to invest in sleeping bags, but if you have a lot of blankets, use them.

 5. Portable Generator/Portable Heater

 It pays to have a portable generator in the home.
-It’s something you can use when you don’t have heat or electricity to get the heat and electricity that you’ll need.
+You can use it when you don’t have heat or electricity to get the heat and electricity you’ll need.
 You don’t want to get stuck in a dire situation that leaves you feeling cold, hungry, and miserable.

 While a portable generator does cost money, the initial investment is worth it because you can put it to good use in times of need.
 I have opted not to purchase a generator because of the cost.
-If I lived where there are hurricanes, I would find a way to purchase one.
+If I lived where there were hurricanes, I would find a way to acquire one.

-There are different types of generators available for purchase, some of which cost more than others.
+Different types of generators are available for purchase, some of which cost more than others.
 The initial cost will depend on the size/capacity of the generator and the brand.
-If you’re not too picky, you can find a suitable option that will provide you with comfort when dealing with a loss of power at home.
+If you’re not too picky, you can find a suitable option to provide comfort when dealing with losing power at home.

 You may want to consider getting a portable heater, Mr. Heater MH9BX 9000 BTU Propane Portable and